 - Identifies contaminants in products such as fuel, oil and AdBlue that can be damaging to the environment if not corrected and lead to higher energy consumption of up to 12%.

 At home we have always tried to be as green as possible in how we live our lives.
 My wife’s currently doing a vegetarian month to raise awareness for Greenpeace on reducing the environental impact and plastic generated during meat production.
-If you are interested you can choose to find out more or donate here to her Greenpeace charity event fund-raiser to raise awareness on plastics wastage.
+If you are interested you can choose (charity event has now ended sorry) to her Greenpeace charity event fund-raiser to raise awareness on plastics wastage.

 Having my own lab I have always been a strong advocate of keeping the operations as green as possible.
 In our laboratory we have already introduced measures such as: